Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install-ia-agent-on-vps/guide.en-gb.md

 This error indicates that your VPS does not have enough RAM.
 Here are your options:

-- Change machine with at least 8 GB RAM.
+- Choose a new VPS with at least 8 GB RAM.
 - Use the OpenAI API (see `Option 1` above).
 - Use a lighter model, like mistral.